 S. caerulescens (imitatus var. imitatus) - streaky yellow brown cap.
-Gills bruise brown and only the bottom of the stem bruises blue.
+Pores bruise brown and only the bottom of the stem bruises blue.
 Suillus lakei can look very similar with sometimes subtle scales.
 Douglas fir.

 Suillus ponderosus (imitatus var. viridescens) - a little darker brown than S. caerulescens, occasional green patches, often bigger and stockier, with yellow-orange slime on the veil when young.
 Douglas fir.

 S. clintonianus ('grevillei') - usually chestnut coloured with a yellow rim and a yellow to chestnut veil, but harder to recognize when the colours fade.
 Also staining brown, but sometimes blue in the stem base.
 Larch.

 S. albivelatus - white veil, like many others, not bluing but parts tend to stain pale vinaceous.
 Little veil material on the stem.
 2-3 needle pine.

 Congratulations!
 You are now familiar with an entire group of mushrooms that contains many good edibles, all of our fleshy pored mushrooms.
 For specialized literature, please see North American Boletes by the Bessettes et. al.